McLaughlin

 Current mission

-Stake your name →What does the McLaughlin name mean?
+Help rebuild the McLaughlin clan →What does the McLaughlin name mean?

-From Mac Lochlainn — son of Lochlann ('Norseman', 'Scandinavian').
-The Mac Lochlainn were a sept of the Cinéal nÉogain of the Uí Néill federation, distinct from the O'Neills proper, with their seat at Inishowen in north-west Donegal — the peninsula between Lough Foyle and Lough Swilly.
+From Mac Lochlainn, son of Lochlann ('Norseman', 'Scandinavian').
+The Mac Lochlainn were a sept of the Cinéal nÉogain of the Uí Néill federation, distinct from the O'Neills proper, with their seat at Inishowen in north-west Donegal, the peninsula between Lough Foyle and Lough Swilly.
 Through the 11th and 12th centuries the Mac Lochlainn briefly displaced the O'Neills as the dominant Cinéal nÉogain dynasty, producing two high kings of Ireland.

 The history of McLaughlin